AlbertoBonfiglio/FSND_Capstone/backend/readme.md

    - `post:robot`: Posts a robot for a user
    - `delete:user`: Deletes a user
    - `delete:robot`: Deletes a user robot
+6. Navigate to the Extensions tabs and install Auth0 Authorization
+   - detailed instructions on how to configure the extension can be found [here](https://auth0.com/docs/customize/extensions/authorization-extension) and [here](https://auth0.com/docs/api/authorization-extension?http#introduction).
+Do not forget to enable API Access.
+7. Once the extension is configured and the API access enabled,
+   1. Create the same permissions as in step 5.
+Also create a `grant:role` permission.
-6. Create new roles for:
+   2. Create roles for:
       - Admin
         - can perform all actions on all users and can hard delete data from the database.
 This role is assigned manually in the Auth0 console.
         - assign all permissions to this role.
       - User
         - can perform all actions on robots and data he or she owns.
 Attempting to alter data using another user id results in an 'Unauthorized' error.
         - cannot hard delete data.
 Even if the hard flag is attached to the url query, the API will just soft delete the data by setting the status flag to 'deleted'.
-     - assign all permissions EXCEPT for `get:users` to this role.
+        - assign all permissions EXCEPT for `get:users` and `grant:role` to this role.
-7. Navigate to the Actions tab in the Auth0 console and select Flows and then Login.
+8. Navigate to the Actions tab in the Auth0 console and select Flows and then Login.
 Add a custom action and copy/paste the code from [action.js](../Auth0/actions.js).
 This will add a default user role to a user if none is assigned.
 It will also add the user roles and permissions to the authorization token returned when a user signs up.
-Don't forget to add `domain`, `clientId`, and `clientSecret` and their respective values to the Action secrets.
+The action needs to be configured with the following secrets from the app created by the `Authorization extension`:
+   - `domain`,
+   - `clientId`,
+   - `clientSecret`
+   - `audience` and
+   - `extensionUrl`.
+Also, install the following packages `auth0@4.3.1`, `node-fetch@2.7.0`, and `axios@1.7.2`.
+MAke sure `node-fetch` stays at the version 2.x.x level due to incompatibility with javascript ES system when importing the module.
-8. Test your endpoints with [Postman](https://getpostman.com).
+9. Test your endpoints with [Postman](https://getpostman.com).

    - Use the samples ones already configured in postman, or
    - Register 2 users and assign the Admin role to one and User role to the other.
    - Auth0 needs to be configured with a default directory for the call to oauth/token to retrieve the access token to work